vechain/vechain-sdk-js/docs/thor-client.md

 ```

-In this example, the code initializes a Thorest client for the VechainThor testnet network and showcases three essential methods for interacting with transactions:
+In this example, the code initializes a Thor client for the VechainThor testnet network and showcases three essential methods for interacting with transactions:

  - sendTransaction(raw: string): Promise<TransactionSendResult>